-In order to fulfill the completion requirements for the doctoral degree program, students must attain at least 4 credits in Career Development Courses, and should also satisfy all of the Graduate Attributes (GA) specified in Table A-1 or A-2 of the "Career Development Courses" (Liberal Arts and Basic Science Courses) in the Guide to Graduate Education and International Graduate Program.
+In order to fulfill the completion requirements for the doctoral degree program, students must attain at least 4 credits in Career Development Courses and should satisfy all of the Graduate Attributes (GA) specified in Table A-1 of the "Career Development Courses" (Liberal Arts and Basic Science Courses) in the Guide to Graduate Education and International Graduate Program.
 Students will be evaluated with respect to their GA achievements at the time of their degree completion.
-For courses with more than one GA, the number of GA for the course is considered acquired on completion of the course, regardless of the credits received for the course itself.
+As for courses with more than one GA, the number of GAs stipulated for the course will be considered as acquired regardless of the credits received for the course itself.